Iranian Revolution: Mosaddegh and The Anglo-Iranian Oil Company (1951–1952)

-From 1901 on, the Anglo-Persian Oil Company (renamed the Anglo-Iranian Oil Company in 1931), a British oil company, enjoyed a monopoly on sale and production of Iranian oil.
+From 1901 on, the Anglo-Persian Oil Company (renamed the Anglo-Iranian Oil Company in 1935), a British oil company, enjoyed a monopoly on sale and production of Iranian oil.
 It was the most profitable British business in the world.
-Most Iranians lived in poverty while the wealth generated from Iranian oil played a decisive role in maintaining Britain at the top of the world.
+Most Iranians lived in poverty while the wealth generated from Iranian oil played a decisive role in maintaining Britain as a preeminent global power.
 In 1951, Iranian Prime Minister Mohammad Mosaddegh pledged to throw the company out of Iran, reclaim the petroleum reserves and free Iran from foreign powers.

 In 1952, Mosaddegh nationalized the Anglo-Iranian Oil Company and became a national hero.
 The British, however, were outraged and accused him of stealing.
-The British unsuccessfully sought punishment from the World Court and the United Nations, sent warships to the Persian Gulf, and finally imposed a crushing embargo.
+The British unsuccessfully sought punishment from the International Court of Justice and the United Nations, sent warships to the Persian Gulf, and finally imposed a crushing embargo.
 Mosaddegh was unmoved by Britain's campaign against him.
 One European newspaper, the Frankfurter Neue Presse, reported that Mosaddegh "would rather be fried in Persian oil than make the slightest concession to the British."
-The British considered an armed invasion, but UK Prime Minister Winston Churchill decided on a coup after being refused American military support by U.S. President Harry S. Truman, who sympathized with nationalist movements like Mosaddegh's and had nothing but contempt for old-style imperialists like those who ran the Anglo-Iranian Oil Company.
+The British considered an armed invasion, but U.K. Prime Minister Winston Churchill decided on a coup after being refused American military support by US President Harry S. Truman, who sympathized with nationalist movements like Mosaddegh's and had nothing but contempt for old-style imperialists like those who ran the Anglo-Iranian Oil Company.
 Mosaddegh, however, learned of Churchill's plans and ordered the British embassy to be closed in October 1952, forcing all British diplomats and agents to leave the country.

-Although the British were initially turned down in their request for American support by President Truman, the election of Dwight D. Eisenhower as U.S. president in November 1952 changed the American stance toward the conflict.
-On 20 January 1953, U.S. Secretary of State John Foster Dulles and his brother, C.I.A.
+Although the British were initially turned down in their request for American support by President Truman, the election of Dwight D. Eisenhower as US president in November 1952 changed the American stance toward the conflict.
+This, paired with Cold War paranoia and fears of communist influence, contributed to American strategic interests.
+On 20 January 1953, US Secretary of State John Foster Dulles and his brother, C.I.A.
 Director Allen Dulles, told their British counterparts that they were ready to move against Mosaddegh.
 In their eyes, any country not decisively allied with the United States was a potential enemy.
 Iran had immense oil wealth, a long border with the Soviet Union, and a nationalist prime minister.
 The prospect of a fall into communism and a "second China" (after Mao Zedong won the Chinese Civil War) terrified the Dulles brothers.
 Operation Ajax was born, in which the only democratic government Iran ever had was deposed.